 For example, you may invest in one gold IRA and one more general IRA plan.
 By having two plans—one that allows you to invest in precious metals and another that allows you to invest in a wider portfolio of assets, such as stock market bonds and property—you will secure the best of both worlds, allowing for a truly diverse range of assets to help ensure your retirement funds are secure.

-We stated earlier in this article that the best way to roll over your 457(b) or 401k to a gold IRA plan was by utilising the direct rollover mechanism.
-A direct rollover will ensure your funds are transferred without incurring any unnecessary tax.
+Earlier in this article, we stated that the best way to roll over your 457(b) or 401k to a gold IRA plan was by utilizing the direct rollover mechanism.
+A direct rollover will ensure your funds are transferred without unnecessary tax.

 Broadly speaking, when the world’s stock markets crash, investors look for safer places to invest their money.
 For a long time, investors have turned to gold, silver, platinum, and palladium to find this safe haven.

-Investing in gold is an excellent way of providing an additional layer of diversification for part of your retirement funds.
+Investing in gold is an excellent way of providing additional diversification for part of your retirement funds.
 If you invest in gold or other precious metals, you’re putting your money into physical assets that are already scarce and will only become rarer over time.

 With Hall of Fame quarterback Joe Montana as its corporate ambassador, Augusta Precious Metals is one of the more prominent gold IRA companies.
 It partners with the Royal Canadian Mint to bring purer coins to the American public.

 From the start, the broker dedicates a specialist to your account.
 You enjoy lifetime customer support.
-One of the key drawbacks with Augusta Precious Metals is that you cannot place an online order.
+One of the key drawbacks of Augusta Precious Metals is that you cannot place an online order.